-- GO 95 Rule 35 New or amended regulations needs to establish clear roles and requirements for service drop vegetation management.
+- New or amended regulations need to establish clear roles and requirements for service drop vegetation management.
 There is currently a lack of consistent interpretation as to which party is responsible for the work to remove or prevent vegetation interferences with service drops.
-Clear guidelines will enhance accountability and enable electrical corporations to carry out UVM work by service drops with improved efficiency and reduced potential for disputes. - GO 95 Rule 35 New or amended regulations should include a statement of purpose, which is to prevent outages, fires, and to ensure the safety of workers and the public.
-Including a statement of purpose can help ensure that interpretations and policies that are derived from the regulation remain aligned with the regulatory intent. - GO 95 Rule 35 New or amended regulations should require electrical corporations to adhere to established UVM-related best management practices, such as ANSI A300.xl - GO 95 Rule 35 New or amended regulations language concerning should strengthen and clarify how to address customer refusals for UVM work on their property-should be strengthened and clarified.
-This includes updating refusal practices and including defined protocols for implementing power shut-offs to non-compliant customers. - Regulatory guidance should be developed for the electrical corporations to monitor and mitigate the environmental impact of tree removal and replacement.
-Such guidelines would promote environmental responsibility and accountability within UVM practices, ensuring that efforts to enhance grid reliability do not come at the expense of environmental sustainability and potentially worsen overall wildfire and climate change risk due to increased heat, aridity, and wind exposure associated with thinning and pruning. xlii - Regulatory guidance should be given to the electrical corporations on the maintenance of defensible space for facilities on their property in the HFTD, such as generation facilities, substations, switchyards, and offices, and if shaded fuel breaks or greenbelts of irrigated, native vegetation would be appropriate within the defensible space zones, depending on the local conditions.
+Clear guidelines will enhance accountability and enable electrical corporations to carry out UVM work by service drops with improved efficiency and reduced potential for disputes.^{xxxviii} - New or amended regulations should include a statement of purpose, which is to prevent outages, fires, and to ensure the safety of workers and the public.
+Including a statement of purpose can help ensure that interpretations and policies that are derived from the regulation remain aligned with the regulatory intent.^{xxxix} - New or amended regulations should require electrical corporations to adhere to established UVM-related best management practices, such as ANSI A300.^{xl} - New or amended regulations I should strengthen and clarify how to address customer refusals for UVM work on their property.
+This includes updating refusal practices and including defined protocols for implementing power shut-offs to non-compliant customers.^{xli} - Regulatory guidance should be developed for the electrical corporations to monitor and mitigate the environmental impact of tree removal and replacement.
+Such guidelines would promote environmental responsibility and accountability within UVM practices, ensuring that efforts to enhance grid reliability do not come at the expense of environmental sustainability and potentially worsen overall wildfire and climate change risk due to increased heat, aridity, and wind exposure associated with thinning and pruning.^{xlii} - Regulatory guidance should be given to the electrical corporations on the maintenance of defensible space for facilities on their property in the HFTD, such as generation facilities, substations, switchyards, and offices, and if shaded fuel breaks or greenbelts of irrigated, native vegetation would be appropriate within the defensible space zones, depending on the local conditions.
 Furthermore, consideration should be given to including RTRP provisions. - Regulatory guidance should be given to maintaining utility ROWs and defensible space zones that can not only serve as a fuel break, but also accommodate fire suppression resources.